Most men never think about prostate cancer, so those who are diagnosed suddenly find themselves in a scary, unfamiliar place.

 Fact: While prostate cancer screening can benefit most men, the decision to get screened is an individual one, Dr. Sperling says.

 Prostate-specific antigen (PSA), a protein secreted by both cancerous and non-cancerous prostate tissue, could indicate the existence of prostate cancer.
-Blood testing for PSA can detect a non-aggressive or early-stage prostate cancer, but in some cases, it could result in a “false positive” that can cause undue stress for the patient, experts say.
+Blood testing for PSA can detect non-aggressive or early-stage prostate cancer, but in some cases, it could result in a “false positive” that can cause undue stress for the patient, experts say.
 “It is important to discuss screening with your clinician so you can understand the results and know them when you have further workup,” Dr. Sperling says.

 The American Urological Association recommends that men discuss screening with their physician based on risk, starting screening around age 45 and continuing through 75, and decreasing screening frequency if PSA levels are good.
 Those discussions should start sooner for men with certain risk factors, such as African-American heritage or having a father or brother with prostate cancer, current guidelines suggest.